 The priorities of the Maltese Presidency of the EU Council of Ministers are being outlined to parliamentary committees by Maltese ministers at a series of meetings taking place in January.
 (Read more)

 Welcome to the website of the Committee on Employment and Social Affairs (EMPL Committee), of which I am the Chair.

 The EMPL Committee is mainly responsible for employment policies and all aspects of social policy, working conditions, vocational training and the free movement of workers and pensioners.
-There is a full list of our powers and responsibilities below.

-Our site is updated regularly to keep you informed of our committee's activities.
+Our site is updated regularly to keep you informed of our Committee's activities.
 You can also follow our meetings online via EPLive.